Ghoulean/GhouleanZolaBlog/zola/content/articles/ensemble-spoiler-full/index.md

 ## Gameplay Tips

 * With the exception of Vapour, your dice generally outrolls theirs
 * With Vapour, mitigate with a leading block
 * With the rest, you can (mostly) ignore.
 Try to "index" each Churchgear one by one (that means focus fire one dead at a time).
 * The mass is a 2-die mass sum (not individual).
 The interactions are a bit strange, but all you need to know is that only the bigger die matters.
 If you bring mass busters (cards with high summed rolls) these should not be an issue.
   * Example mass busters: Sturdy Defense, Duel, Double-Edged Re-Encounter
   * If you're in a pinch, Ego pages such as Harmony and Regret can serve as an emergency mass buster.
 * Maintain high econ with x1 3-cost and fill the rest of your speed dice with econ cards.
 This helps ensure that you will always be ready to counter a mass attack
 * Optionally attribute Puffy Brume to mitigate damage from Smoke
 * Myo's Prowess respects dice targeting even when 1-siding and using mass attacks.
 Myo's Prowess does *not* respect dice targeting when defending against a mass.
 * Grinder Mk.
 5-2 pretty much nullifies every churchgear for a turn.
 It's very strong in this reception
 * Due to healthgates, single-target Ego such as Lament, Harmony, and Regret aren't as strong.
 They, however, can be used to finish off Eileen once she hits her 100 HP healthgate.
 Keep in mind that this doesn't clear out surviving churchgears
 * Once Eileen is staggered, it is easy to reach the next healthgate.
 Use this time to restore your nuggets' economy (card draw and light restore)

 ### Recommended Abnos \+ Egos

 * Abnos:
   * Tier 1: Metallic Ringing \= Repetitive Pattern Recognition \= Request \> Lament \> Violence \= Rhythm
   * Tier 2: Chained Wrath \= Clean (on Myongest user) \> Recharge \> Eternal Rest (bugged) \> Musical Addiction (screws over your mass busters) \= Seventh Bullet (can screw you over in general randomly)
   * Tier 3: Dark Flame if confident, Music or Coffin if not
 * Egos: Grinder Mk.
-5-2 \> Magic Bullet all others
+5-2 \> Magic Bullet \> all others

 ### Demo

-\<todo\>
+{{ youtube(id="9kzyZECkwFQ") }}

 ## Optimized Build